 - Employ targeted marketing techniques – Use your donor management system to segment your donor list so they receive personalized and customized communications that encourage them to give.

 - Communicate with donors on a consistent and frequent basis – While the annual campaign is the highlight of the giving year, communicating consistently with donors throughout the year will yield greater results.
 In fact, organizations using GiveCentral have bolstered revenue by 30 percent when they deliver messaging to donors on a regular basis.
+You might also want to read this post on what not to do when communication with your donors when fundraising online.

 Interested in learning what the remaining four best practices for rejuvenating annual campaigns are?
 Check out the latest GiveCentral white paper for more valuable advice and information.